LoctusBin/Collection-of-Profiles/Combat-Profiles/README.md

 4. Load it like a defoult combat profile :)

 :exclamation: Remember to read if there is some custom macro that needs to be made to get the profile up and running.
-Most of the profile uses bar 2 slot 0 to rest, f there is some spells here it will cast that every time
+Most of the profile uses bar 2 slot 0 to rest, if there is spells here it will cast that every time

 ## Short Combat Info